 What People Say

-Common caveats mention a smaller under-basket, wanting a cup holder, and a few notes about long-term durability if it’s used every day.
+Common caveats mention a smaller under-basket, wanting a cup holder, and a few notes about long-term durability if used every day.

 Overall Sentiment: Positive